Hokkaido Broadcasting: History

 On April 1, 1957, Hokkaido Broadcasting's television service officially launched, becoming Japan's first private TV station outside the three major metropolitan areas.
 Within five years of broadcasting, the Hokkaido Broadcasting and Television Department set up relay stations in Hakodate, Muroran, Asahikawa, and Kushiro, basically covering the entire territory of Hokkaido.
 In 1959, Hokkaido Broadcasting joined the JNN network and became a founding member of JNN.
 On March 22, 1962, the Hokkaido Broadcasting Union launched a 437-hour strike, which resulted in the inability of the Hokkaido Broadcasting TV department to broadcast programs since March 28.
 It was the longest strike in the history of private broadcasting in Japan.

 In March 1966, Hokkaido Broadcasting began broadcasting color TV programs.
 Hokkaido Broadcasting fully rebroadcast the 1972 Sapporo Winter Olympics, and the accumulated broadcasting time ranked first among private TV stations.
-In the same year, Hokkaido Broadcasting became the fifth private broadcasting company in Japan to implement the two-day weekly holiday system.
+In the same year, Hokkaido Broadcasting became the fifth private broadcasting company in Japan to implement the two-day weekend system.
 In 1978, Hokkaido Broadcasting's turnover reached 10.701 billion yen, exceeding 10 billion yen for the first time.

 From 1982 to 1991, Hokkaido Broadcasting has won the all-time ratings war for 10 consecutive years.
 In 1984, Hokkaido Broadcasting won the triple crown of ratings, which was the first time a TV station in Hokkaido has made this achievement.
-But after the mid-1980s, as the ratings of Hokkaido Cultural Broadcasting and Sapporo TV increased significantly one after another, the ratings of Hokkaido Broadcasting were surpassed by the above two TV stations.
+But after the mid-1980s, as the ratings of Hokkaido Cultural Broadcasting and Sapporo TV increased significantly one after another, the ratings of Hokkaido Broadcasting were surpassed by the former two TV stations.
 Hokkaido Broadcasting is also actively involved in cultural undertakings.
 In 1997, Hokkaido Broadcasting hosted the Sapporo performance of the Vienna Philharmonic.

 In April 1996, Hokkaido Broadcasting opened its official website.
 In order to save costs, Hokkaido Broadcasting consolidated its program broadcasting areas outside of Sapporo into four areas: Donan (Hakodate, Muroran), Dohoku (Asahikawa, Kitami), Kushiro, and Obihiro in 1997.
 In 1998, Hokkaido Broadcasting launched the mascot Monsuke with a monkey as the design concept.
 At the turn of the century, Hokkaido Broadcasting's ratings rebounded.
 In 2001, the 50th anniversary of the founding, Hokkaido Broadcasting launched a new wordmark.
 This year, Hokkaido Broadcasting won the second place alone in the prime-time ratings after 12 years.
 On June 1, 2006, Hokkaido Broadcasting began to broadcast digital TV signals, and stopped broadcasting analog TV signals on July 24, 2011.